 How to make your LinkedIn POP

+It’s pretty hard to imagine a job search that doesn’t involve Linkedin in some capacity these days.
 As a team of human hunters, we are constantly reviewing LinkedIn profiles and have become self-appointed gurus of making your profile stand out.
-So we thought we’d share some tips, from top to bottom of your LinkedIn profile, on how you can make yours POP.
+So we thought we’d share some tips on how you can make your LinkedIn profile POP!

 Firstly, let’s start with your profile picture